longr/cffi_example/guide.rst

 Using Continuous Integration has many benefits.
 Not only is our code tested everytime we push to github, we can test on a variety of python versions and operating systems, without having to have access to a mchine with them - this gives us more confidence in our code, and whether it is reproducible.

+To use TravisCI we need to create an account with TravisCI, and grant it access to the repository that conatins your code.
+To do this just go to `Travis CI <https://travis-ci.com/>`_ and sign up with your Github account.

+.. expand on this

+We then need to create a `travis.yml` file in our project directory.
+Lets create a basic `travis.yml` that will test our code against python 3.6.

 `Extensive Python Testing on Travis CI <https://blog.travis-ci.com/2019-08-07-extensive-python-testing-on-travis-ci>`_

 `Untold stories about python unit tests <https://hackernoon.com/untold-stories-about-python-unit-tests-a141501f0ee>`_